 A Chair For My Mother by Vera B. Williams.
 Greenwillow Books, 1982.
 Age 6 and up.
 A family loses all their furniture in a fire.
-They set a goal to buy a chair for mother.
-Find out how the family, neighbors and friends work together for success.
+They set a goal to buy a chair for their mother.
+Find out how the family, neighbors, and friends work together for success.

 A Job For Jenny Archer by Ellen Conford.
 Little, Brown, 1988.
 Age 6 and up.
 Jenny wants to buy her Mom a fur coat.
 She tries many ways to earn money.
 Instead of a coat, Jenny finds the perfect gift in a most unlikely place.

 A Quarter From The Tooth Fairy by Caren Holtzman.
 Scholastic Inc.,1995.
 Age 5 and up.
 A boy tries to figure out how to spend the money he got from the tooth fairy.
-This book has notes in the front for adults and activities in the back for kids.
+This book has a note section in the front for adults and activities in the back for kids.